 The key service offered by TeamViewer to its users is secure remote access.
 Because its primary service is connecting global clients, illicit use of its services could be a highly profitable criminal endeavor.

 In mid-May, the contact information of more than 100 million LinkedIn users stolen in 2012 turned up for sale.
 By late May, Time Inc. confirmed cyber intrusion of MySpace accounts that could have exposed more than 300 million users.

-While it is possible that recent breach activity associated with TeamViewer is related to the new availability of black market contact information, TeamViewer users with strengthened security are still reporting hijacked computers.
+While it is possible that recent data breach activity associated with TeamViewer is related to the new availability of black market contact information, TeamViewer users with strengthened security are still reporting hijacked computers.

 Our sole focus is secure third-party remote access.
 For highly regulated enterprise organizations, SecureLink Enterprise has pioneered a secure remote access platform.
 SecureLink for enterprise allows an organization to identify, control, and audit third-party vendors.
 For vendors, SecureLink is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.